CHAPTER 13

 Rules of Origin

-- For purposes of covered procurement, a Party shall not apply rules of origin to goods or services imported from or supplied from another Party that are different from the rules of origin the Party applies at the same time in the normal course of trade to imports or supplies of the same goods or services from the same Party.
+1. For the purposes of covered procurement, a Party shall not apply rules of origin to goods or services imported from or supplied from the other Party that are different from the rules of origin the Party applies at the same time in the normal course of trade to imports or supplies of the same goods or services from the same Party.

 Offsets

-- With regard to covered procurement, no Party, including its procuring entities, shall seek, take account of, impose or enforce any offset, at any stage of a procurement.
+1. With regard to covered procurement, no Party, including its procuring entities, shall seek, take account of, impose, or enforce any offset, at any stage of a procurement.

 Measures Not Specific to Procurement